 “Sorry,” I apologised, but not really.

 “No, but funny thing: when I saw him the next week he was with another girl and I knew they were made for each other.”

 “Because he came straight over with her and said, “Meet Patty!”

 Call it nervous tension.
 Call it peer contagion.
 Call it what you will but I’ll tell you something for nothing: people know a good punchline when they hear it and that one was so corny it was still on the cob.
 Everyone burst out laughing and when the receptionist told us off we laughed even harder.

 After that, I don’t remember much else.

-I can’t tell you which doctor I saw or what I told him or what he told me or where I went after that or how I got there or when I arrived home because none of that mattered.
+I can’t tell you which doctor I saw or what I told him or what he told me or where I went after that or how I got there or because none of that mattered.
 What did matter was that for a few moments Julie was able to forget about liver enzymes, I forgot I was one year older, Robert forgot about the rod in his left arm and Enid forgot that she sometimes becomes confused on the way home.